Tesla says it is building a ‘friendly’ robot that will perform menial tasks, won’t fight back

 Nonetheless, he said, humans need to be prepared for robots to perform menial tasks and ultimately work alongside humans — if not phase them out of the workplace.

-“Essentially in the future, physical work will be a choice: if you wanna do it you can, but you won’t need to do it,” he said.
+“Essentially in the future, physical work will be a choice: If you want to do it you can, but you won’t need to do it,” he said.

-Tesla has had a contentious relationship with its factory workforce at times, including findings that it violated labor rules in the past, and reports that it called employees back to work during covid shutdowns and terminated them for not reporting to the factory line during the pandemic.
+Tesla has had a contentious relationship with its factory workforce at times, including findings that it violated labor rules in the past and reports that it called employees back to work during coronavirus shutdowns and terminated them for not reporting to the factory line during the pandemic.
 The company has also sought to automate tasks at too rapid a pace, forcing it to backtrack and integrate people back into the process.

-In the mock-up Tesla showed, a white-clad robot was outfitted with sensors; it would be “built by humans, for humans,” according to the slide.
-The robot could dead lift up 150 lbs. and would travel at a speed of 5 mph.
+In the mock-up Tesla showed, a white-clad robot was outfitted with sensors.
+It would be “built by humans, for humans,” according to the slide.
+The robot could dead lift up to 150 pounds and would travel at a speed of 5 mph.

 “We’re setting it so that it is at a mechanical and physical level you can run away from it and most likely overpower it,” Musk clarified.

-Musk himself has been wary of artificial intelligence outsmarting humans, even citing it as the biggest threat to civilization.
+Musk has been wary of artificial intelligence outsmarting humans, even citing it as the biggest threat to civilization.

 He said Tesla had decided to pool its resources into what it believed would be an emerging field of technology.

-“The robot is not prompted specifically by manufacturing needs; it’s just that we’re just obviously making the pieces that are needed for a useful humanoid robot so I guess we probably should make it,” he said.
-“And if we don’t someone else would … I guess we should make it and make sure it’s safe.”
+“The robot is not prompted specifically by manufacturing needs.
+It’s just that we’re just obviously making the pieces that are needed for a useful humanoid robot so I guess we probably should make it,” he said.
+“And if we don’t someone else would. … I guess we should make it and make sure it’s safe.”

-Tesla has a history of exaggerating timelines and overpromising at its product unveils and investor presentations.
+Tesla has a history of exaggerating timelines and overpromising at its product unveilings and investor presentations.
 The company unveiled its Cybertruck electric pickup in November 2019, though the company recently acknowledged it would not be delivered until 2022 at the earliest.
-The company also held a battery day last year to debut its next generation battery cell, which would be outfitted in its top of the line Model S Plaid-Plus edition.
+The company also held a Battery Day event last year to debut its next-generation battery cell, which would be outfitted in its top-of-the-line Model S Plaid-Plus edition.

 Earlier this year, however, Tesla announced it was canceling the Model S Plaid-Plus and delivered the top-of-the-line Model S Plaid without the new battery.